almibe/almibe.dev/src/garden/encoding-description-logic-in-ligature.md

 ## Wander Functions

-Assuming the Terms and Assertions above are available as aBox and tBox.
+Assuming the Terms and Assertions above are available as tBox and aBox.

 ```
 (check tBox aBox)